 Students graduate from Phakama Women's Academy

-Twenty-five students, including Melissa Storey's mentee, Amukelani Hlabano, have graduated from the Phakama Women's Academy Class of 2014.
+Twenty-five students, including Melissa Nortje's mentee, Amukelani Hlabano, have graduated from the Phakama Women's Academy Class of 2014.

 The Phakama Women's Academy is a CSI initiative, launched by the brand experience agency, VWV.
 The academy's main objective is to empower young women in the marketing sector by equipping them with the skills they need to rise up in the corporate world.